 In the mid 1980s, Call of Hope began literature work and agricultural evangelism efforts in Ghana.
 COH interacts with tens of thousands of Ghanaians, most of them Muslims in northern Ghana.
 Work is established in four districts: Tamale, Yendi, Gushiegu-Karaga, and Tolon.
-In partnership with the Bible Church of Africa (BCA), 45 Evangelical Churches have been established in Dagbon.
-COH works with more than 60 farmer evangelists in three districts in northern Ghana, who teach agriculture to rural people and share the Gospel in these Muslim villages.
+In partnership with the Good News Bible Church, 45 evangelical churches have been established in Dagbon.

 - Thousands of pieces of literature go out weekly to Muslims asking questions about Christ.

 - 1.8 million listeners tune in to Gospel radio broadcasts

 - 25 Muslims families have come to faith in Christ thru the goat project since it started in Ghana in 2002.